evcc-io/evcc/README.md

 ### HTTP (read/write)

 The `http` plugin executes HTTP requests to read or update data.
-Includes the ability to read and parse JSON using jq-like queries.
+Includes the ability to read and parse JSON using jq-like queries for REST apis.

 Sample read configuration: